 After completing a Master’s thesis research project on Osteopathic Manipulation and its efficacy on headache pain, Dr. Lee earned his D.O. degree at the Philadelphia College of Osteopathic Medicine in Philadelphia, PA.
 As a medical student, Dr. Lee studied acupuncture at the Peking Union Medical College Hospital.
 The Peking Union Medical College Hospital is one of the most noted medical institutions in the People’s Republic of China.
 Later, he completed the 300 hours of medical education credits necessary to be certified in acupuncture at Harvard Medical School.
 Also as a medical student, Dr. Lee had studied Native American Medicine at the Indian Health Service hospital in Crownpoint, NM.

 Dr. Lee is an open-minded physician who treats patients with his unique understanding of physiology, pathology, and nontraditional methods of treatment.
-He will treat you after a careful consultation with any combination of Osteopathic Manipulation, acupuncture, medicine, minor surgery, or other modalities as indicated.
+Each visit will begin with an evaluation.
+The treatment considered most appropriate for you will likely be performed on the same day.
 An alumnus of The Dalton School in New York City, he has returned to the community which nurtured him to provide his services.

 Fellowship thesis: Evaluation of the Osteopathic Musculoskeletal Examination form used by the Long Island Jewish Health System in Plainview (2005)

 Residency thesis: Quadriceps Strengthening and intra-articular Hyaluronan Therapy for Osteoarthritis of the Knee (2004)

 George Malanga, Wah Lee Patellar Injury and Dislocation eMedicine Journal (2002)